 Ireland is known for rolling green hills, toe-tapping music and wonderfully warm and friendly people who know how to drink and have a good time.
 A Gap Year working abroad in Ireland might not be good for your liver, but it will certainly be good for your soul and you are guaranteed to make some lifelong friends here.

-Canadians are allowed to work and travel in Ireland for up to 12 months, between the ages of 18 and 35.
+Canadians are allowed to work and travel in Ireland for up to two years, between the ages of 18 and 35.
 It costs 300 Euro to participate in the program and you must show proof that you have $2,500 in your bank account.
 Also, within one month of arrival in Ireland you must register with the Garda National Immigration Bureau and pay a fee of 300 Euro.

 A Year in Dublin – A blog written by a Canadian in Ireland